MattyK-123/p5-base/README.md

 ﻿# P5 Base

-A minimal P5.js project setup to quickly get started with creating interactive visual applications.
+P5 Base is a minimal P5.js project setup to quickly get started with creating interactive visual applications.
 This template is ideal for prototyping and exploring creative coding ideas.

 ## Features